frankwiles/django-app-metrics/README.rst

     for x in some_long_list:
        call_time_consuming_function(x)

-  # Or if a context manager doesn't work for you you can use the Timer
+  # Or if a context manager doesn't work for you you can use a Timer class
-  # class
   t = Timer()
   t.start()
   something_that_takes_forever()